moonbitlang/moonbit-course/course6/lec6_script_en.md

 }
 ```

-Similarly, to find the length of a list of any data type, using structural recursion, we write: if empty, the length is 0; if not empty, the length is 1 plus the length of the remaining list.
+Similarly, to find the length of a list of any data type, using structural recursion, we write: if empty, the length is 0; otherwise, the length is 1 plus the length of the remaining list.

 Notice that these two structures have considerable similarities: both are structural recursions with a default value when empty, and when not empty, they both involve processing the current value and combining it with the recursive result of the remaining list.
 In the summing case, the default value is 0, and the binary operation is additio; in the length case, the default value is also 0, and the binary operation is to replace the current value with 1 and then add it to the remaining result.
 How can we reuse this structure?
 We can write it as a function, passing the default value and the binary operation as parameters.
+### First-class Function in MoonBit
 This brings us to the point that in MoonBit, functions are first-class citizens.
 This means that functions can be passed as parameters and can also be stored as results.
 For instance, the structure we just described can be defined as the function shown below, where `f` is passed as a parameter and used in line four for calculation.

 ```moonbit